brightsg/Dubrovnik/Readme.md

         public event EventHandler<ReferenceEventArgs> UnitTestEvent3;
     }

 The code generator will output native code to create an appropriate event handler and associate it with a strongly typed invocation block.
-When the managed event is invoked the assocaited bl;ock is called:
+When the managed event is invoked the associated block is called:

     @interface Dubrovnik_UnitTests_ReferenceObject : System_Object
     {